pcdv/react-docky/README.md

 ## Alternatives

-Similar (and more mature) projects with different approaches:
+Similar (and more mature) projects with a different approach:
  * https://github.com/ticlo/rc-dock
  * https://github.com/nomcopter/react-mosaic